Spending one day in Amsterdam and looking for an easy-to-follow itinerary? Look no further! I have a complete guide for you.

 Amsterdam in one day

-Here’s our guide on how to see the best of Amsterdam in a day.
+Here’s my guide on how to see the best of Amsterdam in a day.

 Have Dutch apple pie with a good ol cup of coffee